kyma-project/kyma/docs/03-tutorials/00-serverless/svls-12-use-opentelemetry-client.md

    > **NOTE:** by default, only 1% of the requests are sent to Jaeger for trace recording.
 To increase this number see [Jaeger doesn't show the traces you want to see](../../04-operation-guides/troubleshooting/obsv-02-troubleshoot-jaeger-shows-few-traces.md) article.

-5. Find and select the Deployment's name in the `Service` list and click `Find Traces`.
+4. Find and select the Deployment's name in the `Service` list and click `Find Traces`